 You make an effort to understand them better because while stereotypical millennials exist, they are not the rule.
 Overcoming these stereotypes and reaching a common understanding of workplace expectations and long-term goals is key to leading a successful team.
-Especially with teams becoming increasingly more “millennial-heavy.”
+Especially with organizations becoming increasingly more “millennial-heavy.”

 Work-Life Balance, Reimagined

 A current topic for discussion in the workplace surrounds the traditional 8-hour workday.
 Millennials have grown up in a world where their parents typically worked between the hours of 8 am and 5 pm.
 Additionally, they also spent large chunks of their time commuting.

 With the rise of technology in business, people realize there may be other options available.
 Between cell phones, tablets, and laptops, we have never been more connected.
 Web conferencing has become more stable and consistent, allowing for meetings across vast distances.

 The need to be physically present in the office has become smaller recently, and more and more employers are offering options like working remotely or from home.
 As an employer, you may be surprised at the increase in productivity!
 And as an added bonus, it will save time and please employees of all generations.

 Millennials and serial job-hoppers typically go hand-in-hand.
 Stereotypically, they move from one job to the next, only looking to further their own careers.
 As an employer, you want to hire people who will stay.
 You invest a lot of time and money into this process, from the job search to their training.
 All of this is lost when someone walks out the door for another role.
 How do you avoid the revolving door that is so commonly associated with millennial employees?